jerzydziewierz/PMBOK-doc-templates/PMBOK templates/Project Management Plans/Additional components/Performance measurement baseline.md

+# Performance measurement baseline

 An integrated scope-schedule-cost plan for the project work against which project execution is compared to measure and manage performance